The Writers' Institute Bids Farewell

 Earlier this week I was celebrating as the Writers’ Institute named the winners of the 2020 writing contests that would have been announced at the canceled March conference where I had been looking forward to being both an attendee and an instructor.
 It’s definitely bittersweet to go from celebrating contest recognitions to saying goodbye to this conference.

 My submissions earned first place honors in both the Young Adult and the WRAP categories.
 The WRAP contest really piqued my interest . . . it was the chance to be inspired by a piece of art from The Wisconsin Regional Art Program (WRAP).
 The idea to showcase this special art collection in combination with writing is just one brilliant example of the type of creativity the UW's writing program staff gave us each year.
 (Read more about WRAP below.)
-Click through to this link to read all of the winning submissions:

 Even in a world that is more than a little crazy right now, the one comfort I take from this bad news is that we are all grateful we had the chance to take courses from these excellent instructors, attend inspiring conferences/workshops and, most importantly, befriend each other.
 None of that can ever be taken away, but it is with a heavy heart that we now must find other ways to do these things that have become important parts of our writing lives.